kurtosis-tech/kurtosis/core/README.md

 ### Debugging Failed Tests
 See [the "Debugging Failed Tests" tutorial](./tutorials/debugging-failed-tests.md) for information on how to approach some common failure scenarios.

+### Kurtosis & Docker
+See [the "Kurtosis With Docker" tutorial](./tutorials/kurtosis-with-docker.md) for a deeper dive into how Kurtosis interacts with the Docker engine.

 Examples
 --------
 See [the Ava end-to-end tests](https://github.com/kurtosis-tech/ava-e2e-tests) for the reference Kurtosis implementation.